 In elearning we're tempted to make up for the lack of human contact with an avalanche of irrelevant stock photos, narration, and flying bullet points.

-I harp on this constantly, but I’ll say it again: An intriguing, challenging activity often works perfectly well as text.
-In fact, once you start adding media, you can actually damage an activity, as participants in my upcoming scenario design workshop will see.
+I harp on this constantly, but I'll say it again: An intriguing, challenging activity often works perfectly well as text.
+In fact, once you start adding media, you can actually damage an activity.

-Think text can’t hack it?
-Learn some handy phrases in the imaginary language Zeko in an activity that relies 99% on text.
-Or see if you can convince this client to analyze the performance problem, undistracted by cheesy stock photos or narration.
+Think text can't hack it?
+See if you can convince this client to analyze the performance problem, undistracted by cheesy stock photos or narration.

 But what I see far more often is pointless, time-wasting bling applied to a boring presentation.